GitQuark/Pyth-Ion/README.md

 ## Capabilities

 ### Supported File Types ###
-The software provides a viewer for a variety of file types including .log (Chimera Amplifiers), .abf (Axopatch), .opt (General Binary), or .csv (standard text files).
+The software provides a viewer for a variety of file types including .log (Chimera Amplifiers), .abf (Axopatch), .opt (General Binary), or .csv (standard value files).
 Assumptions are made in regards to the structure of each of these as the program requires information on sampling rate and low-pass filter value, so some type of supplementary file containing settings is usually assumed (the .log file usually has an accompanying .mat for example, for .abf these are contained in the header).

 *If any assistance is required in tailoring the software to your file type, please email roberthenley89@gmail.com, or report an issue here on Github*